hot-domme/exocore/_articles/installation-instructions.md

 2. Download [VSCode](https://code.visualstudio.com/)
 3. Open your newly forked repository in VSCode with file > Open, and navigating to its root directory

 Your Exocore is now ready to be edited locally.
+You can learn about the

 ## Publishing Your Exocore
 1. Make a Netlify account